oliviaAB/sismonr/docs/index.md

-*A R package for generating and simulating in silico biological systems.*
+*An R package for generating and simulating in silico biological systems.*

 * TOC
 {:toc}